Tubâ: Mexico

 Tubâ, along with coconuts (which are not native to the Americas), was introduced to Mexico in the 16th to 17th centuries via the Manila Galleons to Acapulco.
 It remains popular in Western Mexico where it is known as tuba, particularly in the states of Colima, Jalisco, Michoacán, and Guerrero.
 Mexican tuba is made in the same way as Filipino tubâ.
-The traditional sap collectors are known as tuberos (which also means "plumber" in both Mexico and the Philippines).
+The traditional nectar collectors are known as tuberos (which also means "plumber" in both Mexico and the Philippines).
 They were also distilled into vino de coco (lambanog), which became so popular that in 1619, Captain Sebastian de Piñeda wrote to King Philip III of Spain complaining of the Filipino "Indio" settlers in Nueva España who were causing significant loss of profits to Iberian alcohol exporters due to tuba.
 The distinctive Filipino-type stills used by tuba farmers were adopted by the indigenous peoples of Mexico for the distillation of other alcoholic drinks.
 The most notable of which is mezcal and sotol, the fermented juice of both drinks prior to distillation is still called tuba.

 "There are in New Spain so many of those Indians who come from the Philippine Islands who have engaged in making palm wine along the other sea coast, that of the South Sea, and which they make with stills, as in the Philippines, that it will in time become a part reason for the natives of New Spain, who now use the wine that comes from Castile, to drink none except what the Filipinos make.
 For since the natives of New Spain are a racially inclined to drink and intoxication, and the wine made by the Filipinos is distilled and as strong as brandy, they crave it rather than the wine from Spain. ...so great is the traffic in this [palm wine] at present on the coast at Navidad, among the Apusabalcos, and throughout Colima, that they load beasts of burden with this wine in the same way as in Spain.
 By postponing the speedy remedy that this demands, the same thing might also happen to the vineyards of Piru.
 It can be averted, provided all the Indian natives of the said Philippine Islands are shipped and returned to them, that the palm groves and vessels with which that wine is made be burnt, the palm-trees felled, and severe penalties imposed on whomever remains or returns to make that wine."